Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Outagamie County

 Located west of Green Bay and north of Lake Winnebago, Outagamie County has property taxes somewhat lower than the state average.
-The median annual property tax paid by homeowners in Outagamie County is $3,315, which is around $200 less than the state median of $3,484.
+The median annual property tax paid by homeowners in Outagamie County is $3.030, about $200 lower than the state median.

 Winnebago County

-Winnebago County is located along the western shore of the 137,000 acre Lake Winnebago in east-central Wisconsin.
-The county’s average effective property tax rate ranks seventh in the state at 2.03%.
-In the county’s largest city, Oshkosh, the rate is about $16.18 per $1,000 of assessed value.
+Winnebago County is located along the western shore of the 137,000 acre Lake Winnebago, in east-central Wisconsin.
+The county’s average effective property tax rate ranks seventh in the state.
+In the county’s largest city, Oshkosh, the total 2017 rate was around 25 per $1,000 of assessed value.
+Assessed value in Oshkosh was slightly lower than market value: the assessment ratio was 98.13%.

 Kenosha County

 This southeastern Wisconsin County has some of the highest property tax rates in the state.
-The average effective property tax in Kenosha County is 2.10%.
+The average effective property tax in Kenosha County is 2.2719%, fourth highest of the state’s 72 counties.
 It is worth noting, however, that Illinois’s Lake County, which neighbors Kenosha County to the south, has even higher property tax rates.
-The average effective rate in Lake County is 1.18%.
+The average effective rate in Lake County is 2.84%.

 Rock County

-With a population of about 164,000, southern Wisconsin’s Rock County is the 10th-largest county in the state.
-It also has the highest property taxes, with a county average effective rate of 2.08%.
-At that rate, the annual taxes on a home worth $150,000 would be $3,120.
+With a population of about 160,000, southern Wisconsin’s Rock County is the ninth largest county in the state.
+It also has the fourth highest property tax rates, with a county average effective property tax rate of 2.16%.
+At that rate, the annual taxes on a home worth $150,000 would be $3,240.

 Marathon County

-Marathon County is Wisconsin’s oldest county, as it was established in 1850.
-Its name comes from the Battle of Marathon in 490 BC, from which the well-known long-distance race also earns its name.
-The median annual property tax paid by homeowners in Marathon County is $3,021, about $400 lower than the state median.
+Marathon County is Wisconsin’s oldest county; it was established in 1850.
+Its name comes from the Battle of Marathon in 490 BC (from which the well-known long-distance race also earns its name).
+The median annual property tax paid by homeowners in Marathon County is $2,772, about $500 lower than the state median.